barmalei/zebkit/src/jekyll/docs.ui.config.md

 zebkit.ui.config("theme", "mytheme1");
 ```

-**Note:** Note that configuration variables (theme, base directory, etc) have to be adjusted outside "require" or "package" zebkit  sections.
-In general it should look as follow:
+**Note:** Note that configuration variables (theme, base directory, etc) have to be adjusted outside of "require" or "package" zebkit sections.
+The customization should look something like the following:
 ```js
 <script>
     // adjust theme variable